 And speaking of maximizing the range, the e-Tron GT concept’s lithium-ion battery pack has enough juice for over 400km of motoring.
 Access to this much range is also made easier since the car can be charged like most fancy mobile phones of today.
 Audi’s wireless charging is a contactless system that makes use of a charging pad which the car parks on.
 This pad generates alternating magnetic fields between it and the vehicle’s undercarriage.
 Without going into a very boring technical discussion on how this works, let’s just say magic happens and the e-Tron GT concept is fully charged overnight with no fuss and no wires.

 Celebrities are often seen driving around in hybrid and electric vehicles to show their supposed love for Mother Earth.
 The e-Tron GT concept is also contributing to this good cause by putting emphasis on sustainability in its construction.
 The stylish interior, in particular, is in Audi’s typical high-tech yet functional fashion, but the materials used in it make all the difference.
 The seats are wrapped in synthetic leather, mimicking the feel of actual animal hides without the environmental guilt.
-Interior fabrics such as those used for the carpet are made out of recycled fibers put together from used fishing nets.
+Interior fabric such as those used for the carpet is made out of recycled fibers put together from used fishing nets.

 Hollywood continues to be a domain where cars ranging from Marty McFly’s Toyota SR5 truck to the General Lee (Dodge Charger) become stars or heroes in their own right.
 Audi is no different, having been featured in such blockbuster films as Transporter 3 and the Iron Man series.
 Movies often become our sneak peek into the world of tomorrow, the interpretation of which is curbed only by one’s imagination.
 And if the e-Tron GT concept does become part of showbiz’s elite fleet, the future looks bright for the automobile.